Source-robotics/PAROL-docs/docs/index.md

         Getting started         # How to start using PAROL6 robot.
         Software                # All about PAROL6 software and API.
         Peripherals             # All about grippers, pneumatics, PLCs...
-        Safety and handling     # How to not brake your robot.
+        Safety and handling     # How to not break your robot.